LATITUDE

 But La Rioja's influence extends far beyond its own borders, as evidenced by the distribution of its wines to key markets both within Argentina and abroad.
 With 648 tons finding their way to the bustling metropolis of Buenos Aires, 215 tons making their mark in the heartland of Mendoza, and the remaining 2,894 tons finding favor in the neighboring province of San Juan, La Rioja's wines have earned a reputation for excellence that transcends geographical boundaries.

-The La Rioja wine region, nestled within the broader Cuyo area of Argentina, benefits from a unique climatic and geographic profile that distinctively shapes its viticulture.
+La Rioja benefits from a unique climatic and geographic profile that distinctively shapes its viticulture.
 This region, characterized by its high altitude vineyards reaching up to 1500 meters, experiences a continental climate.
 Such a climate is key to producing wines with elegant floral notes, balanced acidity, and well-structured body.
 The Famatina Valley stands out in La Rioja as a prime example of how altitude and climate synergize to create optimal conditions for growing grapes that yield complex and nuanced wines.

 La Rioja's climate is marked by clear seasonal contrasts, with hot, sunny summers and dry, cold winters, a pattern that significantly affects grape cultivation and wine production.
 The intensity of sunlight at high altitudes contributes to a more pronounced diurnal temperature variation, which is critical for slowing grape ripening.
 This slower ripening process allows grapes to develop a fuller flavor profile while maintaining the acidity necessary for wine structure and longevity.
 In this region, the water for the irrigation of the vines is provided by two main resources, the Quebrada de La Rioja and Chilecito.
 Regarding irrigation, two of the techniquies used by vignerons to keep the growth of the vines under control are drip and flood irrigation.